 And it’s an affordable luxury.
 When you consider what we are prepared to pay for a mediocre take-away coffee – good tea is comparatively very cheap.

-"Where once we had only had industrial granules we now have fragrant coffee beans.
+"Where once we only had industrial granules we now have fragrant coffee beans.
 Beside malt vinegar in cupboards across the country there is cider, sherry and aged balsamic.
 Where there was only vegetable oil the nation has embraced extra virgin olive.
 Now it's teas time."

 Henrietta Lovell - Founder and Tea Lady

 The Impact for the Communities